gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

       Time to live is a required parameter that can be used to define how long a message should stay on the push service before it should be marked as expired (in seconds) after which the push service will not send the message.
-A TTL of 0 means the message should only be delivered if it can be delivered immediately.
+A TTL of 0 means the message should only be delivered **only** if it can be delivered immediately.
     </td>
   </tr>
   <tr>